For more information about our boards and commissions application and appointment process, click here.

 The Zoning Board of Appeals (ZBA) has the power to authorize, upon an appeal, specific variances from requirements such as lot area and width regulations, building height regulations, yard and depth regulations, and off-street parking and loading space requirements.
 The ZBA hears and decides questions that arise in the administration of the zoning ordinance including the interpretation of text and the zoning map.

 Five members serving three-year terms appointed by the Mayor with City Council approval.
-Meets the second Tuesday of each month at 6:30 p.m. in the City Council Chambers as needed.
+Meets on an as needed basis.